 40 Reflections – #13: 40 days of raw recollections during the Lenten Season

 Last week my son had a chest cough, and then a fever, ultimately diagnosed as the flu.
-As time was critical, I picked up the phone in search for Tamiflu, the possible remedy to stop the virus from escalating.
+As time was critical, I picked up the phone in search of Tamiflu, the possible remedy to stop the virus from escalating.
 After calling dozens of pharmacies who had too little of the correct dose, only the adult dose, and definitely not the liquid suspension, I realized a four-leaf clover would be easier to stumble upon.
-Likewise, Tamiflu was only effective the first 48 hours of symptom onset, so I abandoned the idea.
+Likewise, Tamiflu was only effective for the first 48 hours of symptom onset, so I abandoned the idea.

 From the essential oil enthusiasts, elderberry pearls were touted as an even better option.
-Contemplating my search for the vintage antidote, I heard 90’s guitar music being strummed by my son whose fever had broke, and looked 95% better.
+Contemplating my search for the vintage antidote, I heard 90’s guitar music being strummed by my son whose fever had broke and looked 95% better.
 Plan B is always “let it run its course”.

 All the digging for the Tamiflu took me back to the sick days of my childhood.
 Back in the 70’s band 80’s when I grew up, very rarely did we miss school.
 If you were sick, there were two diagnoses: 1) you were throwing up and/or feverish or 2) you had a cold – likely the result of you “going out with a wet head” which mom said would definitely lead to “catching pneumonia”.